truenas/middleware/docs/userguide/freenas_sharing.rst

 * **stun:** if a volume runs out of space, this feature pauses any running virtual machines so that the space issue can be fixed, instead of reporting write errors.

 * **threshold warning:** the system reports a warning when a configurable capacity is reached.
-In FreeNAS, this threshold can be configured both at the pool level (see Table 10.5a) and the extent level (see Table 10.5f).
+In FreeNAS, this threshold can be configured at the pool level when using zvols (see Table 10.5a) or at the extent level (see Table 10.5f) for both file- and device-based extents.
+Typically, the warning is set at the pool level, unless file extents are used, in which case it must be set at the extent level.

 * **LUN reporting:** the LUN reports that it is thin provisioned.